erickajanecm/Ecological-Footprint-EDA/README.md

   4. Explain the contribution of humans and industries in different countries to the problem of ecological deficit.
   5. Figure out which countries have reserves and deficit in ecological resources and by what amount.

-To achieve these objectives the researcher will use quantitative data analysis or deriving numerical insights from raw data and qualitative data analysis such as grounded theory which involve the following process:
+<p align="justify">To achieve these objectives the researcher will use quantitative data analysis or deriving numerical insights from raw data and qualitative data analysis such as grounded theory which involve the following process:
   1. Data Requirement Gathering.
 This process involves analyzing the significance of this topic and knowing what kind of data is required to meet the objectives.
   2. Data Collection.
 This process includes looking for datasets that are relevant to the topic.
 Through the guidance of the requirements we identified, we look for different sources of data.
   3. Data Cleaning.
 This process includes removing unnecessary data, transforming some data into the appropriate format so that we can maintain consistency throughout the process.